latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

-This article describes an extension which can serve to several purposes, particularly dealing with non-standard hyphenation rules, including changes in letters and weighted hypenation points.
+This article describes an extension which can serve to several purposes, particularly dealing with non-standard hyphenation rules, including changes in letters and weighted hyphenation points.
 (Note `luatex` currently provides built-in ways the deal with some frequent cases, too.
 Please, refer to its manual for further information.)